Labour law: United Kingdom

 The Factory Acts (first one in 1802, then 1833) and the 1823 Master and Servant Act were the first laws regulating labour relations in the United Kingdom.
 Most employment law before 1960 was based upon contract law.
 Since then there has been a significant expansion primarily due to movements for equality and the legal requirements imposed by the UK's former membership of the European Union.
 UK employment law comes from Acts of Parliament, secondary legislation (made by a Secretary of State under an Act of Parliament), case law (developed by various courts), and retained Community law following the UK's departure from the EU.

-The first significant expansion was the Equal Pay Act 1970, brought into to try to ensure pay equality for women in the workplace.
+The first significant expansion was the Equal Pay Act 1970, brought in to try to ensure pay equality for women in the workplace.
 Since 1997, changes in UK employment law include enhanced maternity and paternity rights, the introduction of a National Minimum Wage and the Working Time Regulations, which covers working time, rest breaks and the right to paid annual leave.
 Discrimination law has been tightened, with protection from discrimination now available on the grounds of age, religion or belief and sexual orientation as well as gender, race and disability.